cleancoindev/baton-messenger/README.md

 #### Messages

-The first state to be deployed on the network is the `Account`.
-Version 0.1 of the `Account` State has the following structure:
+The first state to be deployed on the network is the `Message`.
+Version 0.1 of the `Message` State has the following structure:

 ```jsx